Kimberlee Bassford: Awards and honors

 Bassford has won film festival audience awards and grand jury prizes, a duPont-Columbia Award, Student Academy Award, CINE Golden Eagles, and has been featured on panels and juries for ITVS, Center for Asian American Media, Pacific Islanders in Communications, Hawai‘i International Film Festival, and the Ohina Short Film Showcase.

 Personal life

 Bassford is married with two children.
 She has spoken about the challenges of being a working mother.
-She revealed that, while she was making Winning Girl, she was pregnant and gave birth to her second child.
+While making Winning Girl, she was pregnant and gave birth to her second child.
 As a result, she "ultimately outsourced quite a bit of work" and struggled "to attend screenings and other events."

 One of her major influences is the film Then There Were None by Elizabeth Kapu‘uwailani Lindsey.